Thrombectomy: Applications in brain

+History

+The world's first thrombectomy (in case of blood clot in the brain) was performed in 1994 at Sahlgrenska University Hospital, Gothenburg, Sweden by senior physician Gunnar Wikholm.

 In 2015, the results of five trials from different countries were published in the New England Journal of Medicine, demonstrating the safety and efficacy of mechanical thrombectomy with stent-retrievers in improving outcomes and reducing mortality for patients who present within six hours from their time last known well.
 It is now a widespread procedure performed in many hospitals around the globe, especially comprehensive stroke centers, although many other hospitals are not yet able to supply the service enough to meet the need.
 Large obstacles to making EVT more widely available are both systematic hurdles at the prehospital stages and the intrahospital barrier of a scarcity of interventional neuroradiologists.
 They concern TTR (time to reperfusion), which is the same underlying problem as the golden hour in general, albeit several hours in the case of TTR: that is, EVT performed within 2 or 3 hours can help vastly, whereas EVT performed after 6 to 12 hours is often (although not always) too late to prevent the permanent sequelae of the ischemia.
 In this respect, the dissemination of EVT into clinical practice shows how translational medicine has various layers, some easier to solve and some harder: it was in some respects straightforward to develop the technology of EVT in the 2000s and 2010s (that is, the catheter tips and procedures), but it is not easy to revamp the standard of care in prehospital settings (such as awareness among family members and bystanders, optimal techniques for emergency medical services, and so on), which deployment of timely EVT requires.

 In 2018 the DAWN and DEFUSE-3 trials were published.
 These trials showed that mechanical thrombectomy is a safe and effective treatment for individuals who have an acute ischemic stroke, even (in some cases) out to 24 hours after symptom onset.
+Most studies, however, have focused on thrombectomies in anterior circulation strokes.
+In recent years, increasing evidence on the efficacy of mechanical thrombectomy in posterior circulation strokes has been published.